 These products, which can only be tapped when a child reaches the age of 18, carry the same tax-exempt status but only £4,368 can be saved into them each year.

 Investing the maximum possible into an ISA each April will of course not be possible for most of us.
 The potential upsides of compounding can, however, be enjoyed by investing in a stocks and shares ISA as early as possible in the tax year, or through a plan of regular monthly investment.

 When you're deciding how to invest, it's important to remember that ISA and Junior ISA tax rules may change in the future and their tax advantages depend on your individual circumstances.
-The value of investments, and the income from them, will fluctuate.
-This will cause the fund price to fall as well as rise and you may not get back the original amount you invested.
+The value and income from the fund's assets will go down as well as up.
+This will cause the value of your investment to fall as well as rise and you may get back less than you originally invested.
 The views expressed in this document should not be taken as a recommendation, advice or forecast.
 We are unable to give financial advice.
 If you are unsure about the suitability of your investment, speak to your financial adviser.